nose-devs/nose/README.txt

 Writing tests is easier
 =======================

-nose collects tests from unittest.TestCase subclasses, of course.
-But you can also write simple test functions, and test classes that are not subclasses of unittest.TestCase. nose also supplies a number of helpful functions for writing timed tests, testing for exceptions, and other common use cases.
+nose collects tests from `unittest.TestCase` subclasses, of course.
+But you can also write simple test functions, and test classes that are not subclasses of `unittest.TestCase`. nose also supplies a number of helpful functions for writing timed tests, testing for exceptions, and other common use cases.
 See `Writing tests`_ and `Testing tools`_ for more.